baobunuo/tfp_vae/README.md

 moviepy==1.0.0
 ```

-## Datasets

-This implementation uses the Tensorflow Datasets library, and includes out-of-the-box support for MNIST, CelebA, CIFAR-10, and Omniglot.
-While our preprocessing pipeline has only been tested on those datasets, in most cases, support for additional datasets can be added easily.
-If you'd like support to be extended to any additional datasets contained in the Tensorflow Datasets library, feel free to open an issue.

 ## Usage

+This implementation supports MNIST, CelebA, CIFAR-10, and Omniglot.

 To train a VAE on MNIST, you can run: